- Rocket firmware

 Does the Rocket come with a power supply?

-No, the Rocket is powered over USB.
-You can use a USB port on either your PC or game console.
-If you are trying to record a source without a USB port, you can use a standard USB power adapter as long as it is rated at 5v 1amp (minimum).
+If you are recording standalone, you can use a standard USB power adapter as long as it is rated at 5v 1amp (minimum).
+Many people use old USB phone or tablet chargers.

 How To Record Xbox 360 Game & Party Chat